lemoncheesecake/lemoncheesecake/doc/cli.rst

 .. option:: --exit-error-on-failure

-    ``lcc run`` exits with a "0" exit code when the tests have been successfully executed (no matter their status), with this option it will exit with a "1" exit code if there is any failed or skipped test
+    ``lcc run`` exits with a "0" exit code when the tests have been successfully executed (no matter their status), with this option it will exit with a "1" exit code if any failure (error log of failed check) has been encountered

 .. option:: --stop-on-failure